callumflack/iremono/README.md

 ## Note well

 This is a work in progress.
 I will be actively updating it in use on current projects.
-Expect heavy, breaking changes.
+Expect breaking changes.

 ## How to use it